 Ultimately, the App is free to try, so you may want to check it out.

-However, before you do, I suggest you sign up with the website first.
-Which right now, is a lot more user friendly and has more on offer.
+However, before you do, I suggest you check out this site beforehand -which is a lot more user friendly and has more on offer.

 Making More Online – Without Apps!

 If you want to make more online long term, I urge you to look into other methods.